LinuxSecurityModules/ContainerPapers/README.md

 1. OSv-Optimizing the Operating System for Virtual Machines, which is a new OS designed to run single application

+2. LightVM-My VM is Lighter (and Safer) than your Container

 2. Graphene-SGX- A Practical Library OS for Unmodified Applications on SGX

 3. Directvisor-Virtualization for Bare-metal Cloud